rightjs/rightjs-docs/docs/en/docs/core/class.md

 [Ruby]:      http://www.ruby-lang.org

-RightJS is an object-oriented framework and therefore provides extensive object-oriented programming features, which are basically a mix of the ideas from the [Prototype][] JavaScript framework and [Ruby][] programming language.
+RightJS is an object-oriented framework and therefore provides extensive object-oriented programming features, which are basically a mix of ideas from [Prototype][] JavaScript framework and [Ruby][] programming language.

 ## Basic Definition